 Just embrace your inner super freak and create a truly unique dessert that includes waffles, crepes, poffertjes, churros or any combination thereof.

 Choose from an assortment of syrups, toppings, and ice cream flavors and tada, you have the perfect Amsterdam dessert!
-A great addition to any secret food tour through Amsterdam.
+A great addition to any Amsterdam itinerary.

 As for me:

 I’m a bit of a purist when it comes to waffles, so I kept it simple and stuck with a traditional waffle that I topped with strawberries, whipped cream, and white chocolate.
 FYI, their chocolate sauce is super sweet so don’t slather your dessert in it.